tresat/gradle-nlp-ui/README.md

 ## Use the Test Build
 The `test-build` project is a Gradle build that includes the plugin project and applies the plugin for easy testing.

+From `/test-build`, here are some sample queries to run that the server should be able to answer:
-From `/test-build`, run `./gradlew ai --query="What task can I run to make a farm animal fly?"`
+- `./gradlew ai --query="What task can I run to make a farm animal fly?"`
+- `./gradlew ai --query="List the paths to all the gradle build files in this build where the project dir is not in the default location.
+Response in the following format: Project X has a non-default location of Y"`

 # Testing Other Examples